 | Read More: How To Grow Your Email List With Freebie Opt-In Offers

-My last point on this list of 11 tips for new bloggers is to invest to grow.
+Next on my list of tips for new bloggers is to invest in growing your website.

 However, if you’re thinking of using a blog as a source of income, you have to spend money to make money.
 This is the truth with any business.